 Designing the interchange was not an easy feat.
-Challenges included designing the seven bridges over the marine zone and constructing them while being exposed to aggressive environmental conditions, such as heavy wave action and onshore wind.
+Challenges include designing and constructing the seven bridges over the marine zone that pose aggressive environmental conditions.
+Some of the project complexities include:

-Accurate assessments of exposure severity were vital to determine materials of sufficient durability.
-According to the Hong Kong design codes, these types of bridges should be designed to endure the highest category of typhoon with coexisting extreme sea waves action.
-To ensure the structure’s resilience to extreme natural events, Aurecon Project Leader Lemuel Leung explained that the piles for the bridges were founded in competent rock with some pile lengths exceeding 50 m.
+Accurate assessments of exposure severity were vital to determine appropriate approaches with sufficient durability.
+According to the requirement, the bridges must be designed and built for a design life of 120 years.
+To ensure the structure is resilient to the extreme natural events, the piles for the bridges were founded in competent rock with some pile lengths exceeding 50 m.

 With the bridges constructed over the sea, the geological longitudinal section of the rock goes as deep as 50 m below sea level requiring longer piles, while the bridge piers have piles cantilevering reaching to 20 m from the seabed.
-He also shared that Aurecon’s design work considered the method of erection, ensuring the geometry of the bridges met the required tolerances.
-This included the development of segment geometry from the casting bay to erection on the bridge, as the bridge decks were prefabricated in Mainland China and transported to Hong Kong.
+The team at Aurecon considered the method of erection, ensuring the geometry of the bridge superstructures met the required tolerances.

-Another design challenge on these bridges was the extremely tight curvature with radii as low as 44 m.
-Due to this curvature effect, the dynamic behaviour of the bridges became more complicated than straight bridges with inherent challenges.
-To make the design work, the project team avoided all external post-tensioning and used only internal tendons.
-This approach saved the cost of erecting a lot of deviators at close distance and resulted in better constructability during the erection stage.
+The bridges have extreme tight curvature with radii as low as 44 m, the geometric behaviour of the bridges are more complicated than straight bridges with inherent challenges.
+To address this, the project team avoided using external post-tensioning but adopted internal tendons.
+This approach saved the cost of erecting closely spaced deviators and resulted in better constructability.